 Quick Exercise: Can we we eliminate the remaining if expression, too?

-When you are first writing procedures of this type, you may well feel uncomfortable trusting that your solution works in the recursive case, because that means relying on the procedure that you are writing.
-The only way to overcome this discomfort is to do thorough testing of the procedure -- and to get lots of experience writing recursive procedures!
+When you are first writing functions of this type, you may well feel uncomfortable trusting that your solution works in the recursive case, because that means relying on the function that you are writing.
+The only way to overcome this discomfort is to do thorough testing of the function -- and to get lots of experience writing recursive functions!

 In order for us to gain strength as recursive programmers, let's practice on some less intuitive problems.
 I borrow these examples from other textbooks, most notably Section 1.2.2 of Essentials of Programming Languages.
 I have used EOPL for this course in the past.

 These problems are important for two reasons.
 First, we will use the functions we write later in the course and in future homework assignments.
 But if that were the only reason they were important, we would need to understand only what they do, but not how they do it.

 The second reason that they are important, though, is that they illustrate several common patterns in recursive programs and how to implement them.
 So it will be worth our effort to study in detail how they do what they do.